 And give you peace.’
 (6:22-26).

-“So they will put My name on the Israelites, and I will bless them,” (6:27 NIV).
+“So they shall put My name on the children of Israel, and I will bless them,” (6:27 NKJV).

 Spend time ruminating over His lavish blessing, His pronounced intentions on those who bear His Name: